JelizavetaS/DialogsAB_JS/README.md

 //alert(feedback);

-//2) Convert a user input to a number
+2) Convert a user input to a number
-//The result of the prompt() is a string.
+>- The result of the prompt() is a string.
 If you want to get the answer as a number, you should always cast the string into a number.
-//The following example uses prompt() to display a dialog that asks users for their ages.
+>- The following example uses prompt() to display a dialog that asks users for their ages.
 If users are 16 years old or above, they are eligible to join.
 Otherwise, they will not be.

 //let ageStr = prompt('How old are you?');
 //let age = Number(ageStr);